The Russian connection: A primer on Trump’s cybersecurity feud

 The FBI was called in to investigate.
 A joint analysis by the Homeland Security Department and the FBI tied Russian government activities to the hacks of the DNC and others.
 The analysis includes a list of Internet addresses identified by the administration as potentially tied to Russian hackers.
 The agencies concluded that the Russians gave the Democrats’ documents to WikiLeaks, and that hackers also accessed the Republican National Committee’s computers but did not release whatever they found there.

 Russia not only meddled in the election, but did so to help Mr. Trump win, according to the intelligence agencies’ assessment.
 But the administration has so far released only limited information to support that conclusion.
 The Obama administration says it plans to make an unclassified version of the intelligence report public before the president leaves office Jan.
-20.
+20; a U.S. official cited by Associated Press said Thursday that President Barack Obama has received the report.
+(The official was not authorized to publicly discuss the issue and spoke on condition of anonymity.)

 Steven Hall, a retired chief of Russia operations at the CIA, set expectations low for the public hacking report, saying agencies typically lean toward protecting intelligence-gathering techniques.
 “The more information that is revealed, the more likely it is that sources and methods could be compromised, thereby limiting our ability to collect in the future,” Mr. Hall told Associated Press.